-The Hirsch-Pinkas Piano Duo was launched at a warmly-received Valentine’s Day concert at Dartmouth College.
-Already married though pursuing separate careers, Pinkas and Hirsch followed with a European debut at the Officina Scotese in Italy, and have since continued to tour widely, garnering critical acclaim and forging a strong rapport with audiences and students alike.
-Among performance highlights are concerts at Boston’s Jordan Hall, the Curtis Institute in Philadelphia, the Conservatorio di Santa Cecilia in Rome, the Gnessin Academy in Moscow, the Muson Center in Lagos and the Cultural Center of the Philippines in Manila.
-Festival credits include the Apple Hill Center and Monadnock Music in New Hampshire, Kfar Blum in Israel, Pontlevoy in France and PpIANISSIMO in Bulgaria.
+Among performance highlights are concerts at Boston’s Jordan Hall, the Curtis Institute in Philadelphia, the Conservatorio di Santa Cecilia in Rome, the Gnessin Academy in Moscow, the Muson Center in Lagos, the Cultural Center of the Philippines in Manila and Sala Cecilia Meireles in Rio de Janeiro.
+Festival credits include the Apple Hill Center, Monadnock Music and Music from Salem in the Northeast, Kfar Blum in Israel, Pontlevoy in France and PpIANISSIMO in Bulgaria.

 Following her London debut at Wigmore Hall, Israeli-born Sally Pinkas has been lauded for her performances as soloist and chamber musician.
-Recent collaborations include the Adaskin String Trio, Ensemble Schumann, the Apple Hill Quartet, Cuarteto Latinoamericano and the UK’s Villiers Quartet.
-Pinkas holds performance degrees from Indiana University and the New England Conservatory of Music, and a Ph.D. in Composition from Brandeis University.
-She is the Pianist-in-residence at the Hopkins Center at Dartmouth College.
-Sally loves to garden, hike and bake when time permits.
+She frequently collaborates with the Adaskin String Trio, Ensemble Schumann, and the Apple Hill Quartet, and has recorded the music of Fauré, Schumann, Wolff, Shostakovich and Bridge for the Musica Omnia, MSR and Mode labels.
+Forthcoming is a release of Piano Quintets by Miguel del Aguila with Cuarteto Latinoamericano.
+Sally is the Pianist-in-residence at the Hopkins Center at Dartmouth College.
+She loves to garden, hike and bake when time permits.